 Get stakeholder buy-in upfront

 You’ve probably been a part of a project where everything felt like an emergency.
-In the eleventh hour, somebody approached a department head to ask if they could dedicate hours or resources to this project — and if they could do so this week.
+In the eleventh hour, somebody approached a department head to ask if they could dedicate some time and resources to this project — and if they could do so this week.

 Not only does that lead to a frantic scramble, but it also breeds resentment and frustration.
 Those emotions can erode a sense of collaboration and teamwork, not only for this project but all future projects that you might need to complete together.